teixeiracec/I2A2_autonomIA_3/README.md

 # Desafio I2A2: Análise de CSV

-## Mini-tutorial sobre a criação de Agente para análise de arquivos CSV zipados (para ser utilizado localmente em ambiente Windows)
+## Mini-tutorial sobre a criação de Agente de IA para análise de arquivos CSV zipados (para ser utilizado localmente em ambiente Windows)

 1. No chatGPT 4o, realizar o upload dos arquivos a serem analisados e inserir o seguinte prompt:
 Now, you are a GenAI Application Engineer.
 Analyze these uploaded CSV files.
 Create one (or more, if necessary) agents that allow a user to ask questions about the uploaded CSV files provided.
 The agent mode of operation includes: an interface where the user enters his/her question and the agent(s) generates the response; the agent(s) must unzip the files, select the desired file, load the data, perform the queries and generate the response for the user.
 Technologies like Python scripts or LowCode/NoCode tools can be used (I prefer Python-based ones).
 We must use at least 1 of the following frameworks/tools: • https://autogenhub.github.io/autogen/ • https://ai.pydantic.dev/ • https://www.langchain.com/ • https://www.llamaindex.ai/ • https://www.crewai.com/ • https://n8n.io/ • https://www.langflow.org/.
 Give me the whole architecture, as well as a step by step guide to deploy the agent(s).